Relayium

 Yes.
 Unlike Nextcloud's multi-service stack, Relayium's server is a single container: one docker compose command runs the whole thing, with an optional TURN relay profile for cross-network NAT traversal.

-Yes — free and open source under the MIT license, with no paid tier.
+Yes — free and open source under the AGPL-3.0 license, with no paid tier.
 Nextcloud's core server software is also free and open source; some hosting and support options from Nextcloud GmbH are paid.

 Try Relayium now